cliosight/Docs/README.md

 Detailed explanation for using AI tools within Cliosight is given in this video.

 ## JSON body of a Form <a name="form"></a>
-A form is the data input method to populate tables created with the table creation interface.
+A form is the data input method to populate tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.

 With the pre and post-HTML JSON tags, a form can function like a web page except for the limitation that it can have only one submit button.
-This eliminates the need for a database when used within an app or web page hosted on a cloud VM or serverless infrastructure like Google App Engine, Azure App Service, and AWS Amplify.
+This eliminates the need for a database when used within an app or web page hosted on a cloud VM, containerized application or serverless infrastructure like Google App Engine, Azure App Service, and AWS Amplify.
+So we can have form(s) within an HTML or HTML within a form and other widgets discussed later.

-A dashboard widget which is similar to a UI container, enables any number of forms and reports to be grouped together.
+A dashboard which is similar to a UI container, enables any number of forms and reports to be grouped together.
 This is explained in the [Dashboard](#dashboard) section.
+A report may also contain any number of nested forms for editing existing records as explained in the section for creating [Reports](#report).

 The format of the URL is https://app.cliosight.com/app/forms/52/show?noNavbar=true